noseratio/coroutines-talk/README.md

 ## Conclusion

 In my opinion, asynchronous coroutines can be an elegant solution to some niche consumer/producer scenarios, especially when there is no clear role separation between producer and consumer.
-The same problems can certainly be solved with mature and powerful frameworks like [Reactive Extensions](https://github.com/dotnet/reactive) or [Dataflow](https://docs.microsoft.com/en-us/dotnet/standard/parallel-programming/dataflow-task-parallel-library).
+The same kind of problems can certainly be solved with mature and powerful frameworks like [Reactive Extensions](https://github.com/dotnet/reactive) or [Dataflow](https://docs.microsoft.com/en-us/dotnet/standard/parallel-programming/dataflow-task-parallel-library).
 However, the learning curve to use [`IAsyncEnumerable`](https://docs.microsoft.com/en-us/archive/msdn-magazine/2019/november/csharp-iterating-with-async-enumerables-in-csharp-8) and [Channels](https://devblogs.microsoft.com/dotnet/an-introduction-to-system-threading-channels/) should be really low.

 ## PS

-One other useful thing I've learnt while working on this talk was how to use the new [`IValueTaskSource`](https://docs.microsoft.com/en-us/dotnet/api/system.threading.tasks.sources.ivaluetasksource-1?view=netcore-3.1) interface to implement a source of lightweight [`ValueTask`](https://devblogs.microsoft.com/dotnet/understanding-the-whys-whats-and-whens-of-valuetask/) objects.
+One other useful thing I've learnt while working on this article was how to use the new [`IValueTaskSource`](https://docs.microsoft.com/en-us/dotnet/api/system.threading.tasks.sources.ivaluetasksource-1?view=netcore-3.1) interface to implement a source of lightweight [`ValueTask`](https://devblogs.microsoft.com/dotnet/understanding-the-whys-whats-and-whens-of-valuetask/) objects.
 This can help to greatly reduce allocations while awaiting a `ValueTask` on hot asynchronous loops.
 For some examples, check the source code of [`SimpleValueTaskSource`](https://github.com/noseratio/coroutines-talk/blob/main/Coroutines/SimpleValueTaskSource.cs), [`InputIdler`](https://github.com/noseratio/coroutines-talk/blob/main/Coroutines/InputIdler.cs) and [`TimerSource`](https://github.com/noseratio/coroutines-talk/blob/main/Coroutines/TimerSource.cs) in this repo.